 - Soft rot: these are prevalent in very wet environments, such as soil.
 They soften the exposed surfaces and gradually progress to increasing depths causing shrinkage as the outer layers decay.

 Treatment with a wood preservative such as Tanalith C (CCA) plays an important role in reducing exposure to wood decay.
 The chemistry in manufacturing such a product offers dual protection – against insect attack and fungal decay.

-Fungal protection is provided by the metal based ingredients such as copper oxide.
-However, certain products also offer recycled metal based ingredients (e.g. Tanalith E) and there are products that use metal free chemistry as well – replacing the metal based ingredients with specialised biocide formulations which are organic and are thus biodegradable.
+Fungal protection is provided by metal-based ingredients such as copper oxide.
+However, certain products also offer recycled metal-based ingredients (e.g. Tanalith E) and there are products that use metal-free chemistry as well – replacing the metal-based ingredients with specialised biocide formulations which are organic and are thus biodegradable.

 The hazard factor

 In treating timber for rot (and other agencies as well, of course) a hazard class classification system is used to identify the level of risk to which the timber in use is subjected to.

 As one moves up the hazard classes, the greater the risk of fungal decay.
 For example, H2 exposure requires only mild fungal protection, H3 slightly more fungal protection and so on, up to H4, H5 and even H6 levels of severe hazard decay.

 Notionally, of course, consumers and experts alike are all aware of the wood rot factor.
 But perhaps in reality, the impact of rot is perhaps sometimes under-rated.